 Travelling during the holidays can be a nightmare.
 From long queues, horrendous traffic to overbooked planes and bleak weather conditions, you can expect almost everything to go wrong.
+What you need are some good Christmas travel tips to get you through it all.

 While there are things you can’t control, it doesn’t hurt if you play it smart and be prepared.
 Don’t let the stress of holiday travel prevent you from visiting all the fantastic places you’ve always wanted to see and spend time with your loved ones.